dvandal/cryptonote-nodejs-pool/README.md

 #### 2) Configuration

-*Warning for Cryptonote coins other than Monero:* this software may or may not work with any given cryptonote coin.
-Be wary of altcoins that change the number of minimum coin units because you will have to reconfigure several config values to account for those changes.
-Unless you're offering a bounty reward - do not open an issue asking for help getting a coin other than Monero working with this software.

 Copy the `config_examples/COIN.json` file of your choice to `config.json` then overview each options and change any to match your preferred setup.

 Explanation for each field: